Sponsorship management roles

 - not have a history of non-compliance with sponsor requirements

 Your allocated staff must usually be paid members of staff, or office holders.

 If you’re applying for a UK Expansion Worker sponsor licence, you can appoint an overseas worker as authorising officer if you do not have suitable staff based in the UK to do this role.

 Read the full guidance on appointing ‘key personnel’.

 HR contractors and agency staff

-You must have at least one level 1 user who is your employee.
-You can have other level 1 or level 2 users employed by third-party organisations contracted to provide you with HR services.
-Your level 2 user can be a temporary member of staff supplied by an agency.
+You can have additional level 1 or level 2 users who are employed by third-party organisations that provide you with HR services.

 UK-based legal representatives

 You can allocate any of the roles to a UK-based legal representative, apart from the authorising officer role.
 Your representative must be qualified to give immigration advice or services.